kwur/new-kwur-site/_posts/2011-02-23-local-bands-of-the-week-february-16-23.md

   </ol>

   <p>
     And while I'm doling out well-earned props, I'd like to call attention to acclaimed blues trio Rum Drum Ramblers, who are playing a record release show at Off Broadway on Thursday, February 24 with Carbondale's own punkgrass outfit Whistle Pigs.
-Fans of Pokey LaFarge will be especially interested in checking out the show&#8211;Rum Drum and the South City Three share harmonica and bass talent.
+Fans of Pokey LaFarge will be especially interested in checking out the show–Rum Drum and the South City Three share harmonica and bass talent.
 You should go!
   </p>
 </div>